xBFreEnergy/xBFreE/docs/mmpbsa/running_mmpbsa.md

 ??? tip "The trajectory defined in `-ct`, `-rt`, or `-lt` doesn't contain PBC"

-    Visualize the trajectory given in the `-ct`, `-rt`, or `-lt` options and make sure the PBC has been removed (as shown in Fig 2, right panel).
-On the other hand, if the trajectory has not been fitted (as shown in Fig 2, left panel) this could generate inconsistent results.
+    Visualize the trajectory given in the `-ct`, `-rt`, or `-lt` options and make sure the PBC has been removed (as shown in Figure 2, right panel).
+On the other hand, if the trajectory has not been fitted (as shown in Figure 2, left panel) this could generate inconsistent results.

+    The following procedure is executed with GROMACS.
+A similar processing can be performed with other softwares as well.

     Steps: